isabella232/objective-c-style-guide/README.md

 UIButton *setBut;
 ```

-A three letter prefix (e.g. `NYT`) should always be used for class names and constants, however may be omitted for Core Data entity names.
+A three letter prefix (e.g. `VEN`) should always be used for class names and constants, however may be omitted for Core Data entity names.
 Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.

 **For example:**